raj457036/BlackEdit/v4/readme.md

 4. Editor is ready to use. enjoy!
 **BlackEdit** uses **fontAwasome 5** for its icon utilities and **Vanilla js** and **ES6** for all its functionality

+# How to Modify editor functionality
-#Doc will be updated soon
+## Doc will be updated soon... stay tuned

 You can use this editor anywhere you want without any restriction. just if you want then give me a small credit. thank you any suggestion is welcome.